RESTORATION & CONSERVATION SERVICES | FINE ART RESTORATION | PAINTING RESTORATION

 Painting Restoration

-“I am absolutely thrilled with the painting thank you!!
+“I am absolutely thrilled with the painting thank you!
 I am loving having it back.
 Thank you so much to you and your team for all your work and kindness, which is much appreciated”

-– Jane R. Collector and Hiscox policyholder
+– Jane R, Private Collector and Hiscox policyholder

 Our painting restoration department carries out surface and structural restoration to a wide range of paintings.
 As with all our treatments, painting restoration work is preceded by a consultation and collectors rely on our impartial advice about the potential short and long term implications of treatment, informed by our knowledge of art market conditions.

-Bespoke painting restoration treatments are created around the material composition of each painting, a scientific approach that achieves outstanding results without having to resort to aggressive or unsympathetic techniques.
+All our painting restoration treatments are created around the material composition of each painting, a scientific approach that achieves outstanding results without having to resort to aggressive or unsympathetic techniques.

 We correct age-related disintegration and damage, for example removing overpaint and historic restoration, relining canvases and stabilising flaking paint.
 We also fill and retouch paint loss, and remove discoloured varnish, replacing it with a modern conservation-grade equivalent.